cdgriffith/Reusables/README.rst

 The reusables library is a reference of python functions and classes that programmers may find themselves often recreating.

+It is designed to not require any imports outside the standard library*, but can be supplemented with those in the requirements.txt file for additional functionality.

+\* python 2.6 requires argparse

 Example
 ~~~~~~~

 .. code:: python

         import reusables

+        reusables.extract_all("test/test_structure.zip", "my_archive")
+        # All files in that zip will be extracted into directory "my_archive"

         reusables.config_dict('my_config.cfg')
         # {'Section 1': {'key 1': 'value 1', 'key2': 'Value2'}, 'Section 2': {}}